integratedfordevelopers/integrated/README.md

             foo:
                 public: /uploads/documents

-The StorageBundle places the files on all known file systems when no decision mapping exists.
-The order defined in the configuration will be used to determine its main path.
-When a file system has no resolver storage (for protected files) the developer must write an own implementation to give access to file (see **Protecting files** section).
-The keys in the *knp_gaufrette* configuration are linked to the *integrated_storage* configuration.
+The StorageBundle places the files on all known filesystems when no decision mapping exists.
+The order defined in the configuration will be used to determine its primary path.
+When a filesystem has no resolver storage (for protected files) the developer must write an own implementation to give access to file (see **Protecting files** section).
+The filesystems (foo above) in the *knp_gaufrette* configuration are linked to the *integrated_storage* configuration.
+Based on the key(s) a resolver or decision map entry is linked to a filesystem.

 #### Decision map ####
-Additionally to protected entities from being stored in a public accessible storage a developer can configure filesystems for entities.
+Additionally to protected entities from being stored in a public accessible resource a developer can configure filesystems for entities.
 You can enforce entities to be stored in specific storage(s) (thus preventing a public storage).

     // app/config.yml